nagilum/OAuth/README.md

 Google requires that the callback URI is your-domain.com/oauth2callback, so you might as well use that for all providers.

+When you have gained full authorization, the general user information will be stored in the `$client->user_info` and your private unique ID from the provider will be stored in `$client->unique_id`.

 ## Providers

 Currently available providers in this library are: